sgratzl/sgratzl.github.io/content/project/upset/index.md

 title: "UpSet.js"
 summary: UpSet.js is a JavaScript re-implementation of UpSetR which is an implementation of the UpSet visualization technique
 tags:
+  - TypeScript
+  - JavaScript
-  - TypeScript/JavaScript Library
+  - Python
-  - Jupyter Widget Library
+  - Jupyter
-  - R Package
+  - R
   - React Library
   - Vue Library
   - Vanilla Bundle